 Costs borne by the buyer include:

-The buyer must accept the proof of documents provided by the seller at the destination port.
+Under DAT terms, the buyer must accept the proof of documents provided by the seller at the destination port.
 He shall receive the goods delivered at the port.

 The risk of goods transfers to the buyer after the delivery.
 Also, if the buyer fails to instruct the seller in reference to the nominated port, the risk and damage will be borne by him.